ForrestSurles/12_Challenge/report-template.md

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

+The purpose of this analysis is to compare the capability of different supervised machine learning models, and determine whether, with such an inherently imbalanced dataset, a standard logistic regression model or an oversampled logistic regression model is more accurate in classifying a loan as *low-risk* or *high-risk*.

 ## Results